JCharset - Java Charset package

 The GSM default charset as specified in GSM 03.38, used in SMPP for encoding SMS text messages.

-The CC prefix signifies mapping the Latin capital letter C with cedilla character, the SC prefix signifies mapping the Latin small letter c with cedilla character, and the P prefix signifies the packed form (8 characters packed in 7 bytes), as specified by the spec.
+The CC prefix signifies mapping the Latin capital letter C with cedilla character, the SC prefix signifies mapping the Latin small letter c with cedilla character, the P prefix signifies the packed form (8 characters packed in 7 bytes), and the CR prefix signifies padding with CR instead of zeros to avoid ambiguity, all as specified by the spec.
 See javadocs for details.

 "hp-roman8" (a.k.a. "roman8", "r8", "csHPRoman8", "X-roman8")